christofersimbar/WannaMineCleaner/README.md

 - **DSM Event Log Filter**, this malicious instance was found in root\subscription namespace

-Find the name of malicious Class and instance.
+Before using this script, identify the name of malicious Class and instance.
 You can use the following command to find the name of malicious Class and instances.
 ```
 wmic/namespace:\\root\subscription PATH __EventConsumer get/format:list